 Need ideas to encourage your children to love animals?

-One of the first nature encounters that many children experience is feeding bread to the local ducks.
+One of the first nature encounters that many children experience is feeding bread to the ducks.
 It’s a brilliant way to spark their interest in birds, nature and wildlife, and you don’t need to live in the country.

 The joy of duck feeding!
 Muscovys at Hackthorne, Lincolnshire